Allergy: Medical specialty

-The medical speciality that studies, diagnoses and treats diseases caused by allergies is called allergology.
+The medical speciality that studies, diagnoses, and treats diseases caused by allergies is called allergology.

-An allergist is a physician specially trained to manage and treat allergies, asthma, and the other allergic diseases.
-In the United States physicians holding certification by the American Board of Allergy and Immunology (ABAI) have successfully completed an accredited educational program and evaluation process, including a proctored examination to demonstrate knowledge, skills, and experience in patient care in allergy and immunology.
+An allergist is a physician specially trained to manage and treat allergies, asthma, and other allergic diseases.
+In the United States, physicians holding certification by the American Board of Allergy and Immunology (ABAI) have completed an accredited educational program and evaluation process, including a proctored examination to demonstrate knowledge, skills, and experience in patient care in allergy and immunology.
 Becoming an allergist/immunologist requires completion of at least nine years of training.

 After completing medical school and graduating with a medical degree, a physician will undergo three years of training in internal medicine (to become an internist) or pediatrics (to become a pediatrician).
 Once physicians have finished training in one of these specialties, they must pass the exam of either the American Board of Pediatrics (ABP), the American Osteopathic Board of Pediatrics (AOBP), the American Board of Internal Medicine (ABIM), or the American Osteopathic Board of Internal Medicine (AOBIM).
 Internists or pediatricians wishing to focus on the sub-specialty of allergy-immunology then complete at least an additional two years of study, called a fellowship, in an allergy/immunology training program.
-Allergist/immunologists listed as ABAI-certified have successfully passed the certifying examination of the ABAI following their fellowship.
+Allergists/immunologists listed as ABAI-certified have successfully passed the certifying ABAI examination following their fellowship.

 In the United Kingdom, allergy is a subspecialty of general medicine or pediatrics.
 After obtaining postgraduate exams (MRCP or MRCPCH), a doctor works for several years as a specialist registrar before qualifying for the General Medical Council specialist register.
 Allergy services may also be delivered by immunologists.
 A 2003 Royal College of Physicians report presented a case for improvement of what were felt to be inadequate allergy services in the UK.

 In 2006, the House of Lords convened a subcommittee.
 It concluded likewise in 2007 that allergy services were insufficient to deal with what the Lords referred to as an "allergy epidemic" and its social cost; it made several recommendations.